 In turn, HUFH accessed and drew up culturally appropriate curriculums which could be brought to indigenous doctors, nurses and medical practitioners.
 As it stands, the organization gets its best turnout through the word of local pastors and medical professionals then converge on the HUFH clinics.
 "There are between 30 and 50 people who usually attend the classes," she says.

 Nonetheless, as complicated as the situation can seem, a little simplicity goes a long way.
 Infant mortality is one such area.
 It's not uncommon anywhere that babies emerge with difficulty breathing.
-In a
+In ahospital, the incidence is easily addressed, but in Haiti most children are born at home, and the result of inaction is obvious.

 HUFH's Breathing Babies program brings proper procedure to local health professionals, which can easily be brought back to their villages.
 Among other things, HUFH medical professionals run vaccination programs, introduce upgraded sanitation methods and educate on OBGYN practices.
 "They have seminars with Powerpoint presentations," she says.